DannyRoberts95/Creative-Programming/03_Type/README.md

 # Section 3 - Type

-This repository is a collection of P5 sketches exploring the area typography.
+This repository is a small collection of P5 sketches exploring the area typography.
+Each sketch can be viewed by clicking the link below the title.

 ---